Focus on real problems, not useless worries

 2 The severity of the consequences if they do happen.

 Don’t waste time worrying about things that are highly unlikely to happen.
 Find estimates for the likelihood of events based on research and evidence.

-That will be more helpful than relying on faulty gut feelings that tell you something bad will happen.
+That will be more helpful than relying on faulty gut feelings that hint that something bad might happen.

-Whenever you worry about it again, tell your mind you’ve got it covered.
+Whenever you worry about this issue again, tell your mind you’ve got it covered.
 Then immediately switch to something more enjoyable or absorbing to do.
 Direct your attention to something other than your fears.
 Mindfulness will help in allowing worries to fall away to one side.